 Since the beginning of time, the laws of attraction have been in existence.
 The law of attraction is not the result of one individual’s imagination but rather one of the oldest universal laws; it was not ‘invented’ but rather ‘discovered’.
 The reason for why so many consider the law of attraction to be a new concept is because of all of the recent media coverage that it has received – suddenly thrusting the law of attraction into the spotlight.

-Therefore, teachings on the law of attraction have always been there for us to discover; however, it is as a result of the Internet and the increasingly open-minded mentality of society that the astonishing secrets of the law of attraction have had the opportunity to be shared on such a larger scale.
+Therefore, teachings on the law of attraction have always been there for us to discover; however, it is as a result of the Internet and the increasingly open-minded mentality of society that the astonishing methods of the law of attraction have had the opportunity to be shared on such a larger scale.

 MYTH #2: The Law Of Attraction Is ‘Supernatural’